english-blog/english-blog.github.io/_posts/2010-12-06-how-to-become-a-highly-paid-corporate-programmer-paul-harkins-book-review.md

 **Section 1: Starting a Successful Programming Career**

 This section is for the beginning programmers/freshers.
-Harkin advices the freshers on how to tackle the interview, what questions to ask, how to behave with the managers, how to learn and develop the coding skills, the importance of having the complete business process knowledge, using the borrowed code and the usage of productivity tools.
+Harkin advises the freshers on how to tackle the interview, what questions to ask, how to behave with the managers, how to learn and develop the coding skills, the importance of having the complete business process knowledge, using the borrowed code and the usage of productivity tools.
 Tight packed wisdom, which took close to 6 years for me to learn on my own, is presented in this first section.
 I am glad that I knew most of the tips in this section by experience.

 **Section 2: Thriving in a Competitive Environment**

 This section is for the programmers with few years of experience like me.
 Many programmers I knew gets frustrated with their work after few years and they begin to slog.
 Harkin tells us, how to avoid that pitfall and if we are already in to it, how to get out of that.
-Lots of practical advices on tackling a tough and high visibility projects, boosting your performance, handling stress, tips and tricks to master complex applications and business processes etc. He suggests us to keep changing the projects, spotting and utilizing the opportunities and how to stay at the top of our game.
+Lots of practical advises on tackling a tough and high visibility projects, boosting your performance, handling stress, tips and tricks to master complex applications and business processes etc. He suggests us to keep changing the projects, spotting and utilizing the opportunities and how to stay at the top of our game.
 I enjoyed these chapters more, as I could relate to these text !

 **Section 3: Mastering the Corporate Culture**